mw8/white_keyboard_layout/README.md

 ![Multibody expansion formula](diagrams/mbe.png)

 Similarly, when evaluating the cost of typing a word in a given layout, I want to break down that cost into a sum of single key scores, double key scores, and triples key scores.
-I am stopping at 3 mostly because there are already 97,290 triple key scores, and moving to quadruple key scores would require 4,280,760 more scores (though admittedly most of them are zero).
+I am stopping at 3 mostly because quadruple key presses are well approximated by two consecutive triples, but also because there are 4,280,760 scores to consider (though admittedly most of them are zero).

 ## The new objective function